 Web information: If you have something on the Web that was previously published in print and the print publication data is available, such as a book or periodical article, cite as you would the print version omitting the medium word, Print.
 Substitute the medium word Web.
 Give the date the information was accessed.
 If you have a Web page, find the page author, page title, site name, site publisher/sponsor and the publication date.
 These are usually available somewhere on the page.
 End the citation with the medium Web. and the date the page was accessed.
 A full Web address is not and MLA requirement, but can be provided so that your instructor can check your information.

 Click each of the sub-tabs on the "Cite in MLA" tab for details and examples for each type of citation.
-You may find our Basic Citing in MLA Guide helpful as well.
-You received a guide in your library instruction class.
+You may find our MLA Quick Guide helpful as well.

 1. Title the list: Works Cited Center this title at the top of the list.